-There are few differences in the frame transmission when external or internal DMA are used.
+There are a few differences in the frame transmission regarding the use of external or internal DMA.

-4.1.4.1 Frame Transmission when Internal DMA is used
+4.1.4.1 Frame Transmission with Internal DMA

-When RISC wants to transmit the first frame, it has to do several things:
+To transmit the first frame, the RISC must do several things, namely:

-- Store frame to the memory. - Associate the Tx BD in the Ethernet MAC core with the packet written to the memory (length, pad, crc, etc.).
-See section 4.1.3 Buffer Descriptors (BD) on page 23. - Enable the TX part of the Ethernet Core by setting the TXEN bit to 1.
+- \checkmark Store the frame to the memory. - ✓ Associate the Tx BD in the Ethernet MAC core with the packet written to the memory (length, pad, crc, etc.).
+See section 4.1.3 Buffer Descriptors (BD) for more information. - ✓ Enable the TX part of the Ethernet Core by setting the TXEN bit to 1.

-As soon as Ethernet core is enabled, it continuously reads the first BD.
-As soon as the descriptor is marked as ready, core reads the pointer to the memory where the associated data is stored.
-Then it starts reading data to the internal FIFO.
-As soon as the FIFO is full, transmission begins.
+As soon as the Ethernet IP Core is enabled, it continuously reads the first BD.
+Immediately when the descriptor is marked as ready, the core reads the pointer to the memory storing the associated data and starts then reading data to the internal FIFO.
+At the moment the FIFO is full, transmission begins.

-At the end of the transmission transmit status is written to the buffer descriptor and interrupt might be generated (when enabled).
-There are two possibilities what will happen next (according to the WR bit (wrap) in the descriptor):
+At the end of the transmission, the transmit status is written to the buffer descriptor and an interrupt might be generated (when enabled).
+Next, two events might occur (according to the WR bit (wrap) in the descriptor):

-- If WR bit is not set, BD address is incremented, next descriptor is loaded and everything starts all over again (if next BD is marked as ready). - If WR bit is set, first BD address (base) is loaded again.
+✓ If the WR bit has not been set, the BD address is incremented, the next descriptor is loaded, and the process starts all over again (if next BD is marked as ready).

+✓ If the WR bit has been set, the first BD address (base) is loaded again.
 As soon as the BD is marked as ready, transmission will start.

-4.1.4.1 Frame Transmission when External DMA is used
+4.1.4.1 Frame Transmission with External DMA

-When RISC wants to transmit the first frame, it has to do several things:
+To transmit the first frame, the RISC must do several things, namely:

-- Store frame to the memory. - Associate the first DMA descriptor with the stored frame: - o Source address field points to the frame in the memory. - o Destination field points to the Ethernet host interface. - o Next pointer field points to the next descriptor in the memory (this descriptor is not stored, yet). - o Total transfer size equals is equal to the stored frame size. - Increment source and destination address fields must be set to zero.
-We always go to the descriptor that is written in the "Next descriptor field" and use its source and destination addresses. - o EOL bit must be set to zero.
-This means that the descriptor is the last descriptor in the list (and frame is the last frame). - o Set the channel 0 registers (channel 0 is used for transmitting). - o Enable the channel by setting CH_EN bit to 1.
-Channel is now enabled, and it waits for the REQ0 signal to be asserted, to start the operation. - Associate the transmit buffer descriptor in the Ethernet MAC core with the packet written to the memory.
-Enable the TX part of the Ethernet Core by setting the TXEN and DMAEN bits to 1.
+- \checkmark Store the frame to the memory - ✓ Associate the first DMA descriptor with the stored frame: - > The source address field points to the frame in the memory. - > The destination field points to the Ethernet Host Interface. - > The next pointer field points to the next descriptor in the memory (this descriptor has not been stored yet). - > The total transfer size equals the stored frame size. - > The incremented source and destination address fields must be set to zero.
+You should always use the source and destination address of the descriptor written in the "next descriptor field". - > Set the EOL bit to zero, indicating that this descriptor is the last descriptor in the list (and the frame is the last frame). - > Set the channel 0 registers (channel 0 is used for transmitting). - > Enable the channel by setting the CH_EN bit to 1.
+The channel is now enabled and will start operating as soon as the REQ0 signal is asserted. - ✓ Associate the transmit buffer descriptor in the Ethernet MAC core with the packet written to the memory.
+Enable the TX part of the Ethernet IP Core by setting the TXEN bit and the DMAEN bit to 1.

-As soon as Ethernet core is enabled and the transmit descriptor is ready, it will assert the DMA request signal (REQ0).
-When DMA will notice the request, it will start transmitting the first word (32-bits) of the pointed frame.
-The REQ0 will be asserted each time 32-bits of the data will be needed.
-When last 32-bits will be needed the request for the last word the ND0 signal is asserted.
-The ND0 instructs the DMA to load the next descriptor after the last word is transmitted.
+As soon as the Ethernet IP Core is enabled and the transmit descriptor is ready, the Core will assert the DMA request signal (REQ0).
+Upon noticing the request, the DMA will start transmitting the first word (32-bits) of the pointed frame.
+The REQ0 will be asserted each time 32 bits of the data are needed.
+When the last 32 bits are needed, the request for the next descriptor - the ND0 signal - is asserted.
+The ND0 instructs the DMA to load the next descriptor after the last word has been transmitted.

-At the end of the transmission transmit status is written to the buffer descriptor and interrupt might be generated (is enabled).
-There are two possibilities what will happen next (according to the EOL bit in the descriptor):
+At the end of the transmission, the transmit status is written to the buffer descriptor and an interrupt might be generated.
+Next, two events might occur (according to the EOL bit in the descriptor):